River rapids ride: Safety incidents

+On 19 June 1984, an accident occurred on Fury of the Nile at Worlds of Fun in Kansas City, Missouri, where two rafts collided, causing one to tip over and resulting in two minor injuries, including a broken leg.
+Minor modifications were made to the ride following this incident, and it has operated largely without further major incidents since.

 On 25 October 2016, a malfunction of the Thunder River Rapids Ride at Dreamworld on the Gold Coast, Queensland, Australia, resulted in the deaths of four people.
 Two were ejected from the ride and two were trapped in the conveyor belt under it.
 River rapids rides have also had accidents at a number of other theme parks.

 On 9 May 2017, an 11-year-old girl, Evha Jannath fell into the water on the Splash Canyon Ride at Drayton Manor Theme Park in Staffordshire, England at around 2:20pm.
 She was airlifted to Birmingham Children's Hospital but died later in the hospital due to the extent of her injuries.
 The park was closed from 10 to 12 May to allow the Health and Safety Executive (HSE) to complete their work.
 The park said this was a mark of respect for her family.

 On July 3, 2021, a raft on Raging River at Adventureland in Altoona, Iowa, carrying six passengers overturned, sending four guests to a local hospital with severe injuries.
 One of the passengers, an 11-year-old boy, later died.
 The ride was inspected the day before the incident and was found to be in normal working order.